PatrickCronin/routesum/README.md

   2600:: => 2600::/128) for processing, and then converts all 0-host networks
   back to IPs when it returns its results.

-* **Performance**: `routesum`'s implementation has plenty of room for performance improvements, and this will be clear for large inputs.

 * **Sorting**: `routesum`'s output is not currently guaranteed to be sorted in any particular order.